-Hero's Journey Analysis (worth up to 100 points or 10% of the overall course grade)
+Adult Development Analysis (worth up to 150 points or 15% of the overall course grade)

-For this assignment, students will analyze a film that depicts the different stages of Joseph Campbell's description of the mythological "Hero's Journey".
-This analysis involves being present in class for the review of the film as well as a Blackboard assignment related to the analysis.
+For this assignment, students will analyze a modern film that features adults at different life stages (emerging adulthood, young adulthood, middle adulthood, and late adulthood).
+This analysis involves viewing the film and completing a Blackboard assignment related to the analysis.
 More details on this assignment will be provided in class.

-Taming of the Shew Analysis (worth up to 100 points or 10% of the overall course grade)
+Final Exam (worth up to 200 points or 20% of the overall course grade)